 NATIONAL DISSERTATION DAY

 The first doctoral degree was awarded in Paris in the mid-12th century.
 The doctorate of philosophy was conceived in Germany some 500 years later and is the direct precursor to the modern Ph.D.
-Today, there are multiple research-based doctoral degrees awarded in the U.S. Many of those degrees are specific to a discipline of study.
+Today, universities in the U.S. award multiple research-based doctoral degrees.
+Many of those degrees are specific to a discipline of study.
 For example, the D.B.A (business), Ed.D. (education), D.N.P. (nursing), and Psy.D. (psychology) are all quite popular among professionals in industry, business, and private practice as opposed to traditional academia.

-The one thing these degree programs all have in common is the doctoral dissertation.
+However, one thing these degree programs all have in common is the doctoral dissertation.
 Born of the master-apprentice relationship of the medieval trade guilds, the dissertation is the masterpiece of the doctoral process.
-To graduate, every doctoral student has to complete an independent research project and write a dissertation – a book-length paper detailing every aspect of the project.
+To graduate, every doctoral student must complete an independent research project and write a dissertation – a book-length paper detailing every aspect of the project.

 Each year in the U.S., over 50,000 people earn their doctoral degrees, successfully completing the grueling dissertation process.
 However, only about 50% of those who enroll in doctoral programs ever graduate.
-That leaves another 50,000 students each year who withdraw from their doctoral programs (or are compelled to do so) without finishing their dissertations.
+Meanwhile, that leaves another 50,000 students each year who withdraw from their doctoral programs without finishing their dissertations.

-If you’re a doctoral student approaching the dissertation phase of your program, you should use National Dissertation Day as an opportunity to develop a mindful approach to the dissertation process so that you can graduate and make your impact on the world as soon as possible.
+If you’re a doctoral student approaching the dissertation phase of your program, use National Dissertation Day as an opportunity to develop a mindful approach to the dissertation process.
+Then you can graduate and make your impact on the world as soon as possible.

-If you’re a doctoral candidate stuck on your dissertation journey, National Dissertation Day is the perfect day to eliminate any bad habits you’ve developed and put your dissertation back on track.
+If you’re a doctoral candidate stuck on your dissertation journey, National Dissertation Day is the perfect day to eliminate any bad habits you’ve developed.
+Put your dissertation back on track with a few adjustments.

 And, finally, if you know a struggling doctoral student, ask them how they’re celebrating National Dissertation Day.
 It could be just the push they need to develop a mindful attitude toward their dissertation and help them leave the confusion, stress, and frustration of the dissertation process behind as soon as possible.